tidymodels/recipes/tests/testthat/_snaps/tidy.md

       tidy(trained, number = 100)
     Condition
       Error in `tidy()`:
-      ! `number` should be a single value between 1 and 4, not 100.
+      ! `number` should be a single value between 1 and 4, not a number.

 ---